 - Suffering for Christ allows me to experience Him more deeply.
 “That I may know Him and the power of His resurrection and the fellowship of His sufferings, being conformed to His death” (Phil.
 3:10 NASB, emphasis added).
 On four occasions I’ve had the privilege of worshiping with members of the persecuted church.
 Let me just say it was deeply moving.
 These brothers and sisters knew they could die for their faith at any time.
 Their worship was deep, rich, and real.

 - Suffering for Christ now allows me to share His glory later.
 “But if we are to share his glory, we must also share his suffering.
 Yet what we suffer now is nothing compared to the glory he will reveal to us later” (Romans 8:17-18 NLT).

 Is it worth it to follow Christ when serving Him brings suffering?
 Yes, suffering for Christ is always a privilege.
-But there’s even a better reason to persevere: He’s worth it.For you have been given not only the privilege of trusting in Christ but also the privilege of suffering for him.”
+Why?
+Because He’s worthy.For you have been given not only the privilege of trusting in Christ but also the privilege of suffering for him.”
 Phil.
 1:29 NLT #suffering, #devotional Click To Tweet

 You might enjoy Even If by Mercy Me.